CarbonROM/charter/device-support-requirements.md

 * All devices with Bluetooth MUST report same MAC address as on stock OS.
 * All devices with Bluetooth SHOULD support Bluetooth tethering.
 * All devices with support for Qualcomm® aptX™, aptX™ HD, or any future variant of aptX™, in stock (non-beta releases) OS SHOULD support those variant of aptX™.
-* All devices without support for Qualcomm® aptX™, aptX™ HD, or any future variant of aptX™ in stock (non-beta releases) OS MUST NOT support those variants of aptX™.

 ## Camera